 Die Zelle lebt!!!

 In January 1991, I moved to (East) Berlin, like so many other (West) German kids before and after me, into a building in Friedrichshain that had been squatted by a small left-wing group from West Berlin in late September 1990, just a few days before German reunification (3 October 1990).
-That squat was situated in Zellestraße, a short close named after Robert Zelle (1829-1901), lord mayor of Berlin.
+That squat was situated in Zellestraße, a short lane named after Robert Zelle (1829-1901), who served as lord mayor of Berlin from 1892-1898.

 I started using the Zelle logo (an easy to draw cross between a hashtag and the bars of a prison or madhouse cell window to which a diagonal line was added thus forming a Z – a bit similar to the logo of the widely unpopular Deutsche Bank) on mix tapes I was making for friends.
 And like so many other youngish people, I was dreaming of starting my own record label one day, Zelle Records.
 To the logo, I would add the somewhat cryptic inscription “ZELLE RUN-DOWNS” (tapes that had been run off by my humble self and that came from a run-down building or s.th. – God knows what exactly I was thinking!).
 Roundabout the same time, in 1993, I began visiting Dunedin on a regular basis …